pachterlab/splitcode-tutorial/docs/source/getting_started.rst

 .. note::

-   This GUI is under development and is a work in progress.
+   This GUI simply serves as a sandbox to try out and test certain features.